OCA/stock-logistics-workflow/stock_valuation_layer_usage/readme/USAGE.rst

   'Inventory / Reporting / Stock Moves'.
 You will see a section 'Valuation Layers' where you will be able to identify the valuation layers that were used to value this move, and the quantity and value that was taken.

+* Create several MTO order

+* Deliver the products to a customer in a random way and check the section 'Valuation Layers Usage'.
+The MTO logic is respected, then FIFO applies.